 All information collected about you will be kept strictly confidential.
 Your name, date of birth, gender, address and National Insurance number will be kept separately from all the other information in a secure, password-protected document on a computer system.
 You will be assigned a unique reference number, so that even though a researcher will see all your information, they will not be able to identify you.

-For how long will my information be kept?
+How long will my information be kept?

 All personal information held by ONS for this research will be securely destroyed by December 2022.
 The personal information held by DWP, MoJ and DfE for this research will be securely destroyed after a month and they will not keep records showing you were part of this research.
 All data use is strictly within the terms of data protection legislation.